Inherited a house and unsure what to do?

 Honest communication

-We’re transparent in all we do.
-We don’t overpromise or mislead sellers.
+I’m transparent in all I do.
+I don’t overpromise or mislead sellers.

 We buy as is